Kerbas-ad-astra/HGR-Community-Fixes/README.md

 	* G4-LK supply module now has a more proper texture.
 (Based on the Onions.)
 	* Heat shield fixed to actually protect the descent capsule.
 	* Small inline parachute deployment speed slowed.
-	* Several capsule masses reduced (especially Soy-Juice).
-	* Onion capsules now include more life support functionality (USI-LS).
-	* Thanks to Pand5461 for a few suggestions.
+	* Thanks to @Pand5461 for a few suggestions.
 Those I accepted include:
 		* Edamame service module now MonoPropellant only (engine rebalanced).
 		* Increased battery capacity to Daikon service module.
 		* RCS thrusters in line with stock thruster stats.

-##Roadmap
+		* Several capsule masses reduced (especially Soy-Juice).
+	* Thanks to @Mihara for a couple of suggestions:
+		* Slightly more room in the Garlic pod (so you can fit a container in a container).
+		* Onion capsules now include life support recycler and habitation functionality (USI-LS).

+## Roadmap

 Keep HGR ticking along!

-##Credits
+## Credits

 Thanks to speedwaystar for the Windowshine patch, and for contributing to the tech tree and docking port patches, rasta013 for contributing to the lab patch, fatbrother for the fairing mass fix, pacbard for contributing to the engine patch, Sp4C3M0nk3Y for the ASET IVAs, and ZentroCatson for contributing to the KIS patch.

 And of course, thanks are owed to OrionKermin for HGR itself!
 We wouldn't have anything to fix if not for him.  :wink:

-##License
+## License

 HGR Community Fixes is copyright 2016-2018 Kerbas_ad_astra, based on HGR/Home Grown Rockets by Orionkermin.
 Models and textures are released under CC-BY-SA (v4.0).
 Patch files are released under the [**GPL v3 license**](https://www.gnu.org/licenses/gpl-3.0) (or any later version).
 Any redistributions must use a different name and folder (per section 7c).
 All other rights (e.g. the HGR Community Fixes logo) reserved.